mark-watson/hy-lisp-python-book/manuscript/nlp.md

 ~~~~~~~~

-Listing of coref_example.hy shows code to test the Hy spaCy coref wrapper:
+Listing of **coref_example.hy** shows code to test the Hy spaCy and coreference wrapper:

 {lang="hylang",linenos=on}